Democratic Republic of Georgia: Armed forces

 The People's Guard was the privileged military force in the country.
-Founded on September 5, 1917, as the Worker's Guard, it was later renamed the Red Guard, and finally the People's Guard.
+Founded on 5 September 1917, as the Worker's Guard, it was later renamed the Red Guard, and finally the People's Guard.
 It was a highly politicized military structure placed directly under the control of parliament rather than the Ministry of War.
 Throughout its existence (1917–1921), the Guard was under the command of the Menshevik activist Valiko Jugheli.

 The DRG also formed its own regular army.
 The only part of it was armed in peacetime, the majority being on furlough and following their callings.
 If the republic had been in danger, they would have been called up by the General Staff, supplied with arms, and allotted to their places.
 General Giorgi Kvinitadze was commander-in-chief, two times.

 From March 1919 to October 1920, the Georgian army was reorganized.
 It consisted of 3 infantry brigades (later coalesced into one division), 1 cavalry brigade, 2 fortress regiments, 3 artillery brigades, a sapper battalion, a telegraph platoon, a motor squadron with an armored car detachment, a cavalry regiment, and a military school.
 A People's Guard consisted of 4 regular battalions.
 It could further mobilize 18 battalions, i.e., one division.
 Thus, in 1920, the Georgian army and People's Guard together comprised 16 infantry battalions (1 army division and an NG regiment), 1 sapper battalion, 5 field artillery divisions, 2 cavalry legions, 2 motor squadrons with 2 armored car detachments, an air detachment and 4 armored trains.
 Beyond staff and fortress regiments, the army totaled 27,000.
 Mobilization could increase this number to 87,000.
-The Georgian navy possessed 1 destroyer, 4 fighter aircraft, 4 torpedo boats, 4 mineboats, and 10 steamboats.
+The Georgian navy possessed 1 destroyer, 4 fighter aircraft, 4 torpedo boats, 4 mine sweepers, and 10 steamboats.

 Although the republic had access to almost 200,000 veterans of World War I with skilled generals and officers, the government failed to build up an effective defense system, a factor that greatly contributed to its collapse.